ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/cdn_distribution.md

 ---
 subcategory: "Cdn"
 layout: "ionoscloud"
-page_title: "IonosCloud : ionoscloud_distribution"
+page_title: "IonosCloud : ionoscloud_cdn_distribution"
-sidebar_current: "docs-ionoscloud_distribution"
+sidebar_current: "docs-ionoscloud_cdn_distribution"
 description: |-
-  Get information on an Distribution
+  Get information on an CDN Distribution
 ---

-# ionoscloud_distribution
+# ionoscloud_cdn_distribution

 The Distribution data source can be used to search for and return an existing Distributions.
 You can provide a string for the domain parameter which will be compared with provisioned Distributions.